MicrosoftDocs/powerbi-docs.pt-pt/powerbi-docs/desktop-use-onedrive-business-links.md

 ---
-title: Utilizar ligações do OneDrive for Business no Power BI Desktop
+title: Use OneDrive for Business links in Power BI Desktop (Utilizar ligações do OneDrive para Empresas no Power BI Desktop)
-description: Utilizar ligações do OneDrive for Business no Power BI Desktop
+description: Use OneDrive for Business links in Power BI Desktop (Utilizar ligações do OneDrive para Empresas no Power BI Desktop)
 author: davidiseminger
 ms.reviewer: ''
 ms.service: powerbi